kiteatkit/ab-test-chart/README.md

 npm run dev
 ```

-4. Open your browser and navigate to:
+4. Open browser and navigate to:
 ```
 http://localhost:5173
 ```